 Joints Except the Knee

-Colen et al. conducted a 2012 systematic review of prospective trials of IAHA for joints other than the knee.(19) In addition to non-randomized prospective studies, the search identified 5 RCTs for the hip, 1 for shoulder, 4 for the ankle, 5 for the carpometacarpal-1 joint, 1 for the lumbar facet joint, and 1 for the first metatarsophalangeal joint.
-Examination of the literature for each joint found evidence for a positive effect of IAHA when compared to baseline, with limited evidence that IAHA is superior to placebo, and no evidence that IAHA is better than corticosteroids or other conservative therapies.
-Following is a summary of systematic review and primary evidence by joint.
+Colen et al. conducted a 2012 systematic review of prospective trials of IAHA for joints other than the knee.(12) In addition to nonrandomized prospective studies, the search identified 5 RCTs for the hip, 1 for the shoulder, 4 for the ankle, 5 for the carpometacarpal-1 joint, 1 for the lumbar facet joint, and 1 for the first metatarsophalangeal joint.
+Examination of the literature for each joint found evidence for a positive effect of IAHA when compared with baseline, with limited evidence that IAHA is superior to placebo, and no evidence that IAHA is better than corticosteroids or other conservative therapies.
+Following is a summary of systematic reviews and primary evidence by joint.

-Migliore and colleagues conducted a review of 7 studies on IAHA for ankle OA, identified from the period of 2006-2009, that included 3 small RCTs with a total of 75 patients, and 4 case series.(20) For 2 of the RCTs, IAHA was compared to saline injection, and the results showed benefit on some outcome measures but not others.
-The third RCT compared IAHA to exercise therapy and reported no differences in outcomes.
+Migliore et al conducted a review of 7 studies on IAHA for ankle OA, identified from the period of 2006 to 2009, that included 3 small RCTs with a total of 75 patients, and 4 case series.(13) For 2 of the RCTs, IAHA was compared with saline injection, and the results showed benefit on some outcome measures but not others.
+The third RCT compared IAHA with exercise therapy and reported no differences in outcomes.
 The authors were unable to do a meta-analysis due to the limited number of studies and study heterogeneity.

-Two small RCTs that enrolled a total of 100 patients evaluated HA injections compared to steroid injections for arthritis of the thumb.(27, 28) Fuchs et al. (28) reported that steroid injections were superior at 2-3 weeks post-treatment but that IAHA was superior at 6 months’ follow-up.
-Stahl et al. (27) reported essentially equivalent outcomes between steroid injections and IAHA, although IAHA was superior to steroids for some aspects of fine motor function.
-The results of these trials are not sufficient to determine the efficacy of IAHA for thumb arthritis and are not sufficient for determining comparative efficacy to steroids.
+Two small RCTs that enrolled a total of 100 patients evaluated HA injections compared with steroid injections for arthritis of the thumb.(16,17) Fuchs et al (17) reported that steroid injections were superior at 2 to 3 weeks posttreatment but that IAHA was superior at 6-month follow-up.
+Stahl et al (16) reported essentially equivalent outcomes between steroid injections and IAHA, although IAHA was superior to steroids for some aspects of fine motor function.
+The results of these trials are not sufficient to determine the efficacy of IAHA for thumb arthritis and are not sufficient for determining comparative efficacy with steroids.

-A 2008 systematic review of 2 RCTs and 9 cohort studies concluded that viscosupplementation therapy with HA appears to be “a safe and effective method in the treatment of hip OA resistant to conventional treatment modalities.”(25) In their 2012 systematic review, Colen et al. identified 3 RCTs that compared IAHA with placebo, 1 that compared IAHA with IA anesthetic, and 1 that compared hyaluronans of different molecular weights.
-(19) These three trials showed a statistical effect favoring IAHA treatment.
-However, the effect size was small compared to saline injections, and there were not significant differences between IAHA and other conservative treatments such as steroid injections
+A 2008 systematic review of 2 RCTs and 9 cohort studies concluded that viscosupplementation therapy with HA appears to be “a safe and effective method in the treatment of hip OA resistant to conventional treatment modalities.”(18) In their 2012 systematic review, Colen et al identified 3 RCTs that compared IAHA with placebo, 1 that compared IAHA with IA anesthetic, and 1 that compared hyaluronans of different molecular weights.
+(12) These 3 trials showed a statistical effect favoring IAHA treatment.
+However, the effect size was small compared with saline injections, and there were not significant differences between IAHA and other conservative treatments such as steroid injections.

-The largest RCT randomized 101 patients to receive either HA injections or saline.(26) There was a small reduction in pain with walking in patients treated with HA injections over the 3-month evaluation period.
-An industry-sponsored RCT compared a single 2.5 mL IAHA (Adant, 900kDa, unavailable in the U.S.) to saline injection for treatment of hip OA in 85 patients.
-(27) at 3 months, there were no significant differences between groups in any outcome measure.
+The largest RCT randomized 101 patients to receive either HA injections or saline.(19) There was a small reduction in pain with walking in patients treated with HA injections over the 3-month evaluation period.
+An industry-sponsored RCT compared a single 2.5 mL IAHA (Adant, 900 kDa, unavailable in the U.S.) with saline injection for treatment of hip OA in 85 patients.
+(20) At 3 months, there were no significant differences between groups in any outcome measure.
 The number of patients who experienced mild to moderate treatment-related adverse events (injection-site pain, pain flare, hematoma, pruritus) did not differ between groups.
-Atchia and colleagues reported on a randomized, controlled trial (RCT) of 77, In this study, patients were randomized to receive standard care or an injection of saline, hyaluronan or methylprednisolone and followed for 8 weeks.
+Atchia et al reported on an RCT of 77 patients with hip OA who were potential candidates for total hip replacement.
+(21) In this study, patients were randomized to receive standard care or an injection of saline, HA or methylprednisolone and followed for 8 weeks.
 Significant improvement was only seen in the steroid group in the numerical rating scale for worst pain, and the Western Ontario and McMaster Osteoarthritis Index for pain and function.
 No improvements were reported in the IAHA group.

-Ongoing Clinical Trials
+Ongoing and Unpublished Clinical Trials

-A search of online site ClinicalTrials.gov in January 2013 identified a number of open trials with IAHA.
-These include Phase III or IV trials evaluating IAHA for OA of the knee (NCT01372475, NCT01543737, NCT01557868, NCT01335321 and a pivotal multicenter trial of Hylan G-F 20 for OA of the hip (NCT01618708).
+A search of online site ClinicalTrials.gov in September 2014 identified a number of open trials with IAHA.
+These include phase 3 and phase 4 trials evaluating IAHA for OA of the knee (NCT01372475, NCT01543737, NCT01557868, and NCT01335321), and a pivotal multicenter trial of Hylan G-F 20 for OA of the hip (NCT01618708).

-Clinical Input Received through Physician Specialty Societies and Academic Medical Centers
+Clinical Input Received from Physician Specialty Societies and Academic Medical Centers

 While the various physician specialty societies and academic medical centers may collaborate with and make recommendations during this process through the provision of appropriate reviewers, input received does not represent an endorsement or position statement by the physician specialty societies or academic medical centers, unless otherwise noted.

+Intra-articular injection of hyaluronan into osteoarthritic joints is thought to replace hyaluronan, restore the viscoelastic properties of the synovial fluid, and improve pain and function.
+The largest amount of evidence is on treatment of osteoarthritis (OA) of the knee.
+Individual trials show inconsistent results in pain and functional outcomes for intra-articular injection of hyaluronan (IAHA) compared with placebo or active control.
+Meta-analyses of randomized controlled trials (RCTs) show improvements in pain and function that are statistically significant, but have not been demonstrated to be clinically significant in an appreciable number of patients.
 IAHA continues to be investigated for off-label uses in other joints.
 Current evidence on these off-label uses is limited, consisting of small RCTs and case series.
 Some RCTs on IAHA injections for OA of the ankle, foot, hand and shoulder have shown treatment benefits; however, these studies are not consistent in reporting improvements that are significantly greater than placebo and/or control treatments.
 RCTs on IAHA injections for OA of the hip have also been inconsistent, with some RCTs reporting improvements in outcomes with IAHA hip injections and others reporting no improvement.
-Currently, given the limited and inconsistent available data, these uses are considered investigational.
+Currently, given the limited and inconsistent available data, and the low likelihood that IAHA for joints other than the knee are more effective than IAHA for the knee, these uses are also considered not medically necessary.

 Practice Guidelines and Position Statements